-In May 2015, the Company's stockholders approved the Company's ESPP.
+The Company's stockholders approved the Company's ESPP in May 2015 and approved an amendment and restatement of the Company's ESPP in June 2020.
 The ESPP provides eligible employees with an opportunity to purchase common stock from the Company and to pay for their purchases through payroll deductions.
 The ESPP will be implemented through a series of offerings of purchase rights to eligible employees.
-Under the ESPP, the Compensation Committee of the Company's Board of Directors may specify offerings with a duration of not more than 12 months and may specify shorter purchase periods within each offering.
+Under the ESPP, the Compensation Committee of the Company's board of directors may specify offerings with a duration of not more than 12 months and may specify shorter purchase periods within each offering.
 During each purchase period, payroll deductions will accumulate, without interest.
 On the last day of the purchase period, accumulated payroll deductions will be used to purchase common stock for employees participating in the offering.

-The purchase price will be specified pursuant to the offering, but cannot, under the terms of the ESPP, be less than 85% of the fair market value per share of the Company's common stock on either the offering date or on the purchase date, whichever is less.
+Pursuant to the ESPP, the purchase price will be 85% of the fair market value per share of the Company's common stock on either the offering date or on the purchase date, whichever is less.

-The Company's Board of Directors has determined that the purchase periods initially shall have a duration of six months, that the first purchase period began on August 3, 2015, and that the purchase price will be 85% of the fair market value per share of the Company's common stock on either the offering date or the purchase date, whichever is less.
-The length of the purchase period applicable to U.S. employees and the purchase price may not be changed without the approval of the independent members of the Compensation Committee of the Company's Board of Directors.
-The Compensation Committee has determined that if the fair market value of a share of the Company's common stock on any purchase date within a particular offering period is less than the fair market value on the start date of that offering period, then the offering period will automatically terminate and the employees in that offering period will automatically be transferred and enrolled in a new offering period which will begin on the next day following such purchase date.
+The Company's board of directors has determined that the offering periods will begin each calendar year on August 1 and February 1, will be twelve (12) months in duration and include two (2) purchase periods, each purchase period lasting six (6) months.
+The Company's board of directors has determined that the purchase price will be 85% of the fair market value per share of the Company's common stock on either the offering date, which is the first trading day of the offering period, or the purchase period and the purchase price may not be changed without the approval of the independent members of the Company's common stock on any purchase date within a particular offering period is less than the fair market value on the start date of that offering period, then the offering period will automatically terminate and the employees in that offering period will automatically be transferred and enrolled in a new offering period which will begin on the next day following such purchase date.

 No employee is permitted to accrue, under the ESPP, a right to purchase stock of the Company having a value in excess of \$25,000 of the fair market value of such stock (determined at the time the right is granted) for each calendar year.
-As of December 31, 2022, 1,335,353 shares of common stock were reserved for issuance under the ESPP.
+As of December 31, 2023, 1,189,513 shares of common stock were reserved for issuance under the ESPP.